michelegargiulo/RestrictedCrops/README.md

 # Ok, but why?
 Two reasons:
-- Growing cactuses in a snowy mountaintop makes no sense
+- Growing Cacti in a snowy mountaintop makes no sense
 - Encourages players to build decentralized farms, forcing them to spread out their bases, connect them and transport resources from one to another